Spring in Greenville, SC

 • First Friday Gallery Art Crawl: Presented by the Metropolitan Arts Council, you can support Greenville's local arts scene at the First Friday Gallery Crawl and browse hundreds of pieces at art galleries and multiple venues throughout Downtown.

-• Browse + Stroll Art Market (Travelers Rest, SC): Far from your typical art-focused event, the Browse + Stroll Art Market lets artists display their pieces in pocket parks, beneath the trees, and along the Prisma Health Swamp Rabbit Trail as it winds through Travelers Rest.
+• Browse & Stroll Art on the Trail (Travelers Rest): Far from your typical art-focused event, the Browse + Stroll Art Market lets artists display their pieces in pocket parks, beneath the trees, and along the Prisma Health Swamp Rabbit Trail as it winds through Travelers Rest.

 As part of the Art in Public Places Self-Guided Tour, one of the many masterpieces found along the way is the Rose Crystal Tower by Dale Chihuly, a fuchsia pink and crystallized glass sculpture that seems to always sparkle no matter which way you look at it.